While the basics of the Haskell module system are easy to understand, there are certainly interesting corner cases and non-obvious (mis)features.

 What happens when the export list is omitted, like in the following example?

-We might presume that something similar happens when we omit the module header entirely — like if we just put
+We might assume that something similar happens when we omit the module header altogether, like if we put

 in a file by itself.

 Contrary to this intuition, and according to the standard, when you omit the module header, it is assumed to be

 Sometimes you want to check whether a piece of Haskell code compiles.
 You may put it into a file and try